International Cataract Program

 CATARACT ELIMINATION AND PREVENTION

 Cataract is the clouding of the lens of the eye.
-It accounts for more than 50% of all blindness, despite the known technology that can restore vision at an extremely low cost.
+It affects 100 million people globally, and accounts for the majority of all blindness, despite the known technology that can restore vision at an extremely low cost.

-- 90% of the world’s blind live in developing countries
+- 90% of the world’s blind live in low- and middle-income countries

 Eliminating blindness due to cataracts not only improves a person’s health, but also provides greater opportunity for work and education.
 These opportunities help break the cycle of poverty, allowing an individual to both provide for their family and contribute to their community’s economy.

 People are often unable to receive care due to geography, population density, or other factors that hinder screening.
 Expanding screening programs allows more people to have access to care that they might not have otherwise.